Loading…

 What should you do?

-If you are unsure if you have a complete national insurance record and you are close to State Pension age, it is worth considering requesting your State Pension forecast to understand what it currently looks like and the costs to voluntarily contribute to top it up.
+If you are unsure if you have a complete National Insurance record and you are close to State Pension age, it is worth considering requesting your State Pension forecast to understand what it currently looks like and the costs to voluntarily contribute to top it up.
 We recommend that you seek financial advice before deciding if voluntary contributions are appropriate.
 Equally, checking your National Insurance record is recommended in case there are any gaps in HMRC’s records.

 Tax-efficient investments